beyzabekar/BattleShips-Multiplayer/README.md

 winner of the game.

 # Prerequites
-You need to have at least JDK8 installed in your machine, in order for the application to run.
+1. You need to have at least JDK8 installed in your machine, in order for the application to run.
 You can [click here](https://www3.ntu.edu.sg/home/ehchua/programming/howto/JDK_Howto.html) for reading a tutorial on how to install JDK in Windows and/or Ubuntu.
+2. For you to run the project easier, it is reccomended to use [IntelliJ IDE](https://www.jetbrains.com/idea/download/#section=windows)

 # Installation and Running